fivetran/dbt_qualtrics/README.md

 ## What does this dbt package do?

 This package models Qualtrics data from [Fivetran's connector](https://fivetran.com/docs/applications/qualtrics).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/qualtrics#schemainformation) and builds off the output of our [Qualtrics source package](https://github.com/fivetran/dbt_qualtrics_source).
+It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/qualtrics#schemainformation).

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
 - A Response breakdown model which consolidates all survey responses joined with users, questions, and survey details.